suvendubrk/IPTClock/README.md

 Command + m : Substract 5s from timer

-Command + n : Add 5s from timer
+Command + n : Add 5s to timer

 ## configuration ##
 Variables used to change the IPTClock is positioned in Config/config.py